Skip to main content

 • You receive a notice from the MVA

-• Your insurer does not report correctly
+• Your insurer does not report your coverage correctly

 • Confirm your policy is active

-• Correct any errors in the vehicle or policy information
+• Correct any errors in the vehicle or policy information and submit the update to the MVA electronically

 This is the fastest way to clear insurance-related issues.

-• Check that the company is approved by the MVA
+Before buying or changing insurance, confirm that the company is approved by the MVA

 Call to action: